On Approximability of Satisfiable k-CSPs: V: Proof of Theorem

 \subsection{Setting up a System of Linear Equations}

 {{\sf GE\ System}} {{\sf GE\ Solver}} Once the SDP relaxation is solved, we construct an initial system of linear equations over a certain Abelian group.
 In this section, we describe an algorithm for formulating this system of linear equations.
-For convenience, we call this system of linear equations {\gesystem}.
+For convenience, we call this system of linear equations {\gesystem} (i.e., the Gaussian Elimination System).

 Fix an arbitrary SDP solution $(\V V, \V \mu)$ with value $1$.
 The solution induces {\em local distributions} $\mu_C$ over $\Sigma^{\calV(C)}$ where $C\in {\sf supp}(\calC)$.
 Towards showing the optimality of our algorithm, we require that for every $C\in {\sf supp}(\calC)$, the support of $\mu_C$ is pairwise connected and has no $\mathbb{Z}$-embedding.
 This condition is easy to achieve if the predicates in the instance are {\symm} and we will show this towards the end.
 For the following discussion, we assume that the SDP solution satisfies this condition.